Deadly Games (1982 film): Plot

 Linda Lawrence is attacked by a ski-masked intruder in her rural home, and pushed from a second story window to her death.
 Her sister, Clarissa "Keegan" Lawrence, a successful journalist, returns to their hometown upon the news of her sister's death.
 Linda's death is investigated by police officer Roger Lane, who attempts to determine whether it was an accident, suicide, or a murder.
-At a local diner, Keegan she runs into several female friends and acquaintances from high school: Mary Adams, Chris Howlett, Carol Bailey, Randy, and Susan Theresa "Sooty" Lane, the latter of whom is married to Roger.
+At a local diner, Keegan runs into several female friends and acquaintances from high school: Mary Adams, Chris Howlett, Carol Bailey, Randy, and Susan Theresa "Sooty" Lane, the latter of whom is married to Roger.

 After visiting with her estranged mother, Marge, Keegan attends a flag football game with her old friends and acquaintances.
 There, she notices a brooding man sitting on the sidelines whom she does not immediately recognize.
 Mary informs her the man is Billy Owens, a former classmate of theirs, and a Vietnam War veteran who sustained significant injuries in battle.
 The introverted Billy now works at the local movie theater changing film reels, and has a close friendship with Roger over their mutual service in Vietnam.

 At a pool party later that night, Roger gets angry with Randy after finding her kissing another man.
 She rebukes him, telling him she is not beholden to him as they have merely carried on a casual affair.
 After the party ends, a ski-masked assailant attacks Randy in the pool, binding her legs with wire and anchoring her to a grate at the bottom, effectively drowning her.
-After the news of Randy's death, Keegan meets Chris at a bar, where a worried Chris tells her that Laura and Randy were both dating the same man, but she does not name him.
+After the news of Randy's death, Keegan meets Chris at a bar, where a worried Chris tells her that Linda and Randy were both dating the same man, but she does not name him.